"Winterschlacht im Osten"

 "Ostmedaille" Aged version!

-"Aged Type" This is often sold as "original" on the free marked.
-Made so it looks 70 years old.
+This badge is often sold as "original" on the free marked.
+Made so it looks very old.
+Superb item!Please do NOT re-sell as originals!

 Instituted on 1 May 1938, the medal commemorated the annexation of Austria to the German Reich, the so-called Anschluss.
 The move was the first in Hitler's quest for Lebensraum, and it strengthened German flanks while weakening those of Czechoslovakia.
 German troops crossed the border on 12 March 1938, without meeting any resistance.
 The stage had been set by a series of "incidents" provoked by members of the Nazi Party in Austria, and diplomatic pressure and ultimatums set forth by the German government.
 This first action, while perhaps raising suspicions, did not cause general alarm in the world community, as it seemed to be done by choice of the Austrian people who spoke German.